HOW TO SURVIVE THE FOURTH TRIMESTER

 In actual fact, the time will pass by really quickly and you will soon wonder how your baby got so big.

-So you don’t feel completely overwhelmed like I did when I had my first child, here are some great pieces of advice for you to survive the fourth trimester phase:
+So you don’t feel completely overwhelmed like I did when I had my first child.

-Sleep will very quickly becoming a thing of the past with baby needing to feed every couple of hours.
+Sleep will very quickly become a thing of the past with baby needing to feed every couple of hours.

 You will have to learn to adapt to functioning on minimal hours of sleep each day.